 - Male and female sexual function problems.
 IMCIVREE can cause an erection that happens without any sexual activity in males (spontaneous penile erection) and unwanted sexual reactions (changes in sexual arousal that happen without any sexual activity) in females.
 If you have an erection lasting longer than 4 hours, get emergency medical help right away. - Depression and suicidal thoughts or actions.
-You or a caregiver should call your healthcare provider right away if you have any new or worsening symptoms of depression, suicidal thoughts or behaviors, or any unusual changes in mood or behavior. - Increased skin pigmentation and darkening of skin lesions (moles or nevi) you already have.
+You or a caregiver should call your healthcare provider right away if you have any new or worsening symptoms of depression, suicidal thoughts or behaviors, or any unusual changes in mood or behavior. - Serious allergic reactions.
+Stop taking IMCIVREE and get medical help right away if you have any symptoms of a serious allergic reaction including: - o swelling of your face, lips, tongue or throat - o problems breathing or swallowing - \circ severe rash or itching - \circ fainting or feeling dizzy - o rapid heartbeat - Increased skin pigmentation, darkening of skin lesions (moles or nevi) you already have, and development of new skin lesions.
 These changes happen because of how IMCIVREE works in the body and will go away when you stop using IMCIVREE.
 You should have a full body skin exam before starting and during treatment with IMCIVREE to check for skin changes. - Benzyl alcohol toxicity.
 Benzyl alcohol is a preservative in IMCIVREE.
 Benzyl alcohol can cause serious side effects, including death, in premature and low-birth weight infants, who have received medicines that contain benzyl alcohol.
 IMCIVREE should not be used in premature and low-birth weight infants.